Joseph-LIN-Tech/event_attack_physics/README.md

 2. Please update the data paths 'data_simu_pose' and 'labeled_simu_pose' in Options/test.yaml to the corresponding local directories on your machine.

+3. The confidence threshold of target detecor [RVT](https://github.com/uzh-rpg/RVT) is defined in the Options/rvt_config.yaml (line 107 "confidence_threshold")

-3. You can set the metrics as 'seq_attack_success_rate' or 'AP' seperately to get the evaluation value in the paper.
+4. You can set the metrics as 'seq_attack_success_rate' or 'AP' seperately to get the evaluation value in the paper.

 ---